 What are the documents required to apply for a Zambian eVisa?

 To get started, you need to provide iVisa with some documents and information.
 They will handle all the dirty work so that you can invest your time in something else regarding your trip.
 Here is a list of what Brazilian need to provide:

-Since all you will be getting is an approval letter, all that you need to pay is the service fee for iVisa.
-The visa itself will be paid at the immigration office when you arrive in Zambia, and the cost depends on what country you are from.
+Remember that the visa itself will be paid at the immigration office when you arrive in Zambia, and the cost depends on what country you are from.
 As for the processing time, iVisa gives Brazilian three excellent options, each with its own price: